josephm6670/about-me/README.md

 *josephm6670@hstat.org*
 ___

-Joseph grew up in Brooklyn, New York.
-Joseph was born on April 21st, 2005.
+Joseph grew up in *Brooklyn, New York*.
+Joseph was born on *April 21st, 2005*.

 **Schedule**